jaudiger/personal-website/README.md

 ## Repository configuration

-The settings of this repository are managed using Terraform.
-The configuration is located in the `.github/terraform` folder.
+The settings of this repository are managed from the [gitops-deployments](https://github.com/jaudiger/gitops-deployments) repository using Terraform.
+The actual configuration applied is located in the Terraform module [`modules/github-repository`](https://github.com/jaudiger/gitops-deployments/tree/main/modules/github-repository).